erizov/Professor/semester_8/lecture_54_data_modeling/etl_processes/README.md

 4. Implement Etl Processes from scratch using only the function signature
 5. Modify Etl Processes to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the strategy's execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Etl Processes for a specific use case (e.g., nearly sorted content)
+7. Optimize Etl Processes for a specific employ case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Etl Processes
 9. Compare Etl Processes performance with alternative algorithms on large datasets